|

 harmless, and will clear up in a day or two.

-an extended period of inactivity, allow water to run through the filter for
+After an extended period of inactivity, allow water to run through the

-several minutes before drinking.
-Otherwise, the taste may be bitter due to
+filter for several minutes before drinking.
+Otherwise, the taste may be

-excess zinc oxide (which prevents bacterial growth and is harmless to drink).
+bitter due to excess zinc oxide (which prevents bacterial growth and is

 Maximum recommended flow